ORNL-Fusion/ips-examples/fy18_fusion_theory_milestone/helium/README.md

 Helium and D-T simulations are both part of these examples.

 This workflow is currently underconstruction.
+## Step 1 - Run SOLPS for the given case
 As part one of the integrated workflow, SOLPS is used to simulate the scrape-off layer plasma.
 Details about that go here.

-Step two is to process SOLPS data for downstream components.
+## Step 2 - Process SOLPS data for downstream components
 Within this workflow, SOLPS data and geometries are processed for:
 1. Creating geometries and background plasma profiles for GITR.
 2. Producing target plasma profiles for use in hPIC.
 3. Making an ion species list for use in F-TRIDYN simulations.
 4. Creating a reference coordinate system (R-R_sep) in the plasma state.

-# Run the workflow
+### Run the workflow
 1. From the helium or DT example folder, source the anaconda environment and environment file
 ```source $CODE_PATH/env/bin/activate```
 ```source ../env/env.ips3.cori```